nikogura/nikogura.com/NikOguraResume.md

 ## Communications
 I'm primarily a teacher, and an evangelist.
 Mom wanted me to become a minister.
 I would have been good at the 'fire and brimstone' parts, but I can't pull off the high hair.

 With over 30 years experience in bringing the light of knowledge to the dark corners of the intellectual realm.
 If I know something, I can help you know it too.
 If you want to know it that is.
-No power in the 'verse can make you want to if you don't.
+No power in the 'verse can make you want to learn something you don't.
 You can lead a person to knowledge, but you *cannot* make them think.

 I've written curriculum for courses in Test Driven Development, Application Security, Network Security, and some light Penetration Testing.
 I've taught the courses too.